Code-Institute-Submissions/JohnByrne963-1st-Milestone-Project_MayResub/README.md

-# UX #
+# User Experience Design

+### User stories
+#### First Time Visitor Goals

+* As a first time user, I want to know what sevices are offered by the site owner.

+* As a first time user, I want to be able to navigate thought the site easily.

+* As a first time user, I want to view the website and content clearly on my mobile phone.

+* As a first time user, I want to be able to view the site owners previous work.

-### As the site owner I want potential customers to be able to click on my site, be able to view my services, gallery and be able to contact me with any enquires. ###
+* As a first time user I want to be able to view the site owners social media platforms.

+#### Returning visiter goals.

-### As a potential customer I'd like to be able to see a list of services and view previous jobs completed by the site owner. ###
+* As a returning visitor I'd like to be able to contact the site owner easily.

+#### Frequent Visitor Goals.

+* As a frequent user, I want to check if the site owner is offerering any new services.

 # Features #
 ### Home: This section gives site users a quict glimpse of my work aswell as details about the company. ###